Pontiac Firebird (third generation): 1982

-Another Special Trans Am also returned: the Daytona 500 Pace Car Edition.
+Another special Trans Am also returned: the 1982 Daytona 500 Pace Car Edition.
 These models are quite rare, and much is still unknown about how many were built or how they were optioned.
 All were bright red, with special NASCAR decals, similar to both the 1981 Daytona Pace Car and the 1983 Daytona Pace Car.
-15-inch Aero Rims adorned with Black Bowling Ball hubcaps and a WS6 suspension.
+15-inch aero rims adorned with black bowling ball hubcaps and a WS6 suspension.
 All had a black interior; it is not known if they included black Recaro seats.
-As it was Pontiac's debut of the still-fresh 3rd Generation 1982 Trans Am, it is possible that they would have been optioned with many of Pontiac's best amenities; however few are known to still exist at this time.
-Therefore, it is hard to ascertain what options they actually came with.
+As it was Pontiac's debut of the still-fresh third generation Trans Am, it is possible that they would have been optioned with many of Pontiac's best amenities; however few are known to still exist at this time.
 These cars are featured in 1982 Daytona 500 race footage and in various advertisements.

+In media

-A modified 1982 third generation black Firebird Trans Am was designed and cast for the NBC made for television series Knight Rider (1982-1986) as the Knight Industries Two Thousand or KITT, and voiced by William Daniels.
+A modified 1982 third generation black Firebird Trans Am was designed and cast for the NBC made for television series Knight Rider (1982–1986) as the Knight Industries Two Thousand or KITT, and voiced by William Daniels.
 It also served as an evil doppelganger called the Knight Automated Roving Robot or KARR, voiced by Peter Cullen, and later by Paul Frees.
 For the reunion movie Knight Rider 2000, KITT underwent a makeover and became the "Knight Industries 4000," a vehicle resembling the Pontiac Banshee concept car, but it was actually built using a Dodge Stealth and not a Firebird Trans Am.

+A red 1982 third generation Firebird Trans Am appeared as the main protagonist's car in Data East's 1985 interactive movie video game Road Blaster.

 1983

 The Firebird remained basically unchanged from the previous model year.
 All automatic transmission Firebirds now received a T-handle shifter knob, and the shift indicator changed for the Automatic Overdrive 700-R4.
-Midyear, the L69 high output 305 was introduced.
+Midyear, the L69 high output 305 cubic inch engine was introduced.
 This carbureted 190 hp V8 was virtually identical to the L69 engine in the Camaro Z28, but used a different air cleaner assembly (instead of the Camaro's dual-snorkel air cleaner, the Trans Am received yet another functional cold air intake, designed to utilize the bulged hood).